mtumilowicz/java11-lambda-compilation/README.md

 _Remark_: The linkage to this method is done via `invokespecial` or `invokestatic` instructions by the compiler.
-_Remark_: However this translation strategy is not set in stone because the use of the invokedynamic instruction gives the compiler the flexibility to choose different implementation strategies in the future.
+_Remark_: Any translation strategy is not set in stone because the use of the invokedynamic instruction gives the compiler the flexibility to choose different implementation strategies in the future.
 For instance, the captured values could be boxed in an array or, if the